artix-linux/documentation/README.md

 Note, the above check will use the Artix repos as a base, not Arch's.
 For example, if `fscktheskullofsystemd` is in Artix/**_galaxy_** and Arch/**_community-testing_**, it won't show up in the list.

+###### Also, `buildtree` will show the actual repo where a package resides.
+For example, `wine` belongs to **_multilib_** but in the git tree it's under **_community_**.
+All `commitpkg` (and its symlinks) operations must be performed using the repo name and not the git subdirectory name.

 Now, suppose we saw a shiny package named `foo` in Arch which unfortunately is compiled against _libsystemd.so_ and we want to import it into our repos for proper treatment.
-We issue:
+We'd like to see some information about it and then import it, so we issue:

+    buildtree -v -p foo
     buildtree -p foo -i

-which imports `foo` in _$workspace_dir/artix/packages/foo/trunk_.
+and we end up with `foo` in _$workspace_dir/artix/packages/foo/trunk_.
 Now we can edit the source files and/or the PKGBUILD to our liking.
 Once we're done, we'll need to commit the changes back to the git tree using `commitpkg`, which standardizes the actions with descriptive commit messages.
 Keep in mind, `commitpkg` by default updates the trunk; in order to copy the package into an active repo (and inform the build server about it), we must use the appropriate `commitpkg` symlink, as explained below.
 First, an overview of `commitpkg`:

 ~~~
 $ commitpkg -h